Interested in CFD?

 Explore how to read and write structured and unstructured grids, along with their boundary conditions and flow data using the CGNS data format.

-How to compiler, write, and use CFD libraries in C++
+How to compile, write, and use CFD libraries in C++

 Learn how to use libraries/dependencies in C++.
 We look at how to compile, write, and ultimately use libraries, focusing in particular on CFD applications.